cartigli/vault/xsorted()/III SQL/VII OPERATORS.md

 ```
 *Count is an aggregate function, so to include it as a conditional in a query, you must use HAVING, not WHERE.*

-Retrieve the average contract salary for each employee whose average salary is higher than $70,000.
-Sort the output by employee number in ascending order.
-Solution:
+"Retrieve the average contract salary for each employee whose average salary is higher than $70,000.
+Sort the output by employee number in ascending order."
 ```mysql
 SELECT emp_no, AVG(salary) FROM salaries
 GROUP BY emp_no